Comparison of the Amundsen and Scott expeditions: Ponies vs dogs

-What Scott did not realise is a sledge dog, if it is to do the same work as a man, will require the same amount of food.
+What Scott did not realise is that a sledge dog, if it is to do the same work as a man, will require the same amount of food.
 Furthermore, when sledge dogs are given insufficient food they become difficult to handle.
 The advantage of the sledge dog is its greater mobility.
 Not only were the Norwegians accustomed to skiing, which enabled them to keep up with their dogs, but they also understood how to feed them and not overwork them.